parisnumerique/package-components-poc/README.md

     <%= component "paris/download_button", href: "http://example.com" %>

+## SCSS variables

+To change the SCSS variables, copy `paris_components_variables.scss` into your Rails app to override it:

+    $ cp node_modules/paris-components-poc/frontend/components/paris_components_variables.scss frontend/components/

+And modify it.

 ## Development

 To work on the package you must include in a Rails app using the `file:` form.
 Each time you make changes to the package you must update it from your Rails app with `yarn upgrade paris-components-poc` and restart your Rails app.